Key to Course Codes

 TX = Joint College & Department Course at TST

-The third letter identifies the department:
+The third letter identifies the area of study:

 B = Biblical